justinamiller/DotNet-Coding-Guidelines/README.md

 Feel free to add your own tips through pull requets.

-### Try to avoid the tradional if-else statements like in the following:
+### Try to avoid the traditional if-else statements like in the following:

 ```
 bool result;